Paltz/WebView/README.md

 # How to run the app

-1. Download Expo Go From android | ios
+1. Download Expo Go (APP) From Google Play | App Store

-2. clone this repository
+2. Clone this repository

 3. Install dependencies